11cafe/comfyui-workspace-manager/README.md

 ### Where are my workflow and workspace data stored?

-🍺 All your workflows are now output to a folder in /ComfyUI/my_workflows we will enable customize this directory to any dir you like in your computer.

-Our internal db data is stored in your disk under /ComfyUI/custom_nodes/comfyui-workspace-manager/db/
+🍺 All your workflows are now output to a folder in `/ComfyUI/my_workflows` Our internal db data is stored in your disk under /ComfyUI/custom_nodes/comfyui-workspace-manager/db/

 ## Upcoming Features